TomLee394/Causal-Inference/README.md

 # Causal-Inference

-1. Generalized Random Forest sample.
+1. Generalized Random Forests sample.
 A sample of code I used to run a generalized random forest (causal forest) model for causal inference.
    The project required a method of assessing causality post-hoc as pre-treatment test/control groups could not be created due to business constraints.
-   Based off the enlightening work of Athey et al. (2019) - https://grf-labs.github.io/grf/; Github https://github.com/grf-labs
+   Uses the algorithm described by Athey et al. (2019) - https://grf-labs.github.io/grf/; Github https://github.com/grf-labs